arm/ai-ml-emulation-layer-for-vulkan/README.md

 - You must enable the graph layer before the tensor layer.
 To do this, use the `VK_INSTANCE_LAYERS` environment variable.

-If you have installed the Emulation Layer into a deploy folder, use the following environment variables to enable the layers:
+If you have installed the ML Emulation Layer for Vulkan® into a deploy folder, use the following environment variables to enable the layers:

 ```shell